ReticentFacade/WallP/README.md

 WallP automatically detects your wallpaper directory based on your OS.
 If you want to customize the directory, modify the get_wallpaper_dir() function in cli.py.

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
-Follow the guidelines in CONTRIBUTING.md.